zbruhnke/dockup/README.md

 ### Basic Authentication

+All users need to login, so basic auth is completely optional.
 Set `DOCKUP_HTPASSWD` environment variable with the contents of the htpasswd file generated using the desired username and password for basic auth.
 You can use [this tool](http://www.htaccesstools.com/htpasswd-generator/) to generate this